fjvallarino/monomer/docs/examples/03-ticker.md

 requests to the thread handling the communication with the remote API.

 During the `TickerInit` event, a `Producer` is launched.
-This producer, which runs on a separate thread from the application as `Task` do, performs these
+This producer, which runs on a separate thread from the application the same way `Task` instances do, performs these steps:
-steps:

-- Connects to the websockets API.
+- Connects to Binance's websockets API.
 - Launches a new thread for receiving ticker data.
 A separate thread is required because the producer also needs to receive messages from the application.
 - Subscribes to the initial ticker list.